Assigning privileges and roles to PostgreSQL users

 Revoking a privilege from a user

-- Connect to the database under the database owner's account.
+- Connect to the database using the owner's account.

 - Run the

 REVOKEcommand.
-For a detailed description of the command syntax, see the PostgreSQL documentation .
+For full command syntax, see this PostgreSQL guide .

 If you previously granted a privilege using Terraform: